 hover over image to PIN for later

 Most of our traveling is done in short bursts, and this is my first post (hopefully of many) in my 48 Hours In… series.
 In place like Las Vegas, you can take thousands of 48-hour trips and still not hit all the awesome stuff there is to do.
+There are so many great things to do in Las Vegas!
 I will preface this by saying we were in Vegas for a little over 48 actual hours, but the idea here is to share with you some of the highlights on a short trip to Sin City.

 Where To Stay